- Treatment Programs

-people’s brains called gamma-aminobutyric acid or (GABA).
-By increasing the effects of GABA it slows down the nerve cell activity in the brain resulting in the reduction of nervousness, anxiety and fear.
-This prescription pill produces a calming effect that removes the “fight or flight” sensation people sometime get.
 Xanax is prescribed in several different doses depending on the severity of symptoms.
-The doses are typically prescribed in .25 MG, .5 MG, 1 MG and 2 MG strengths and found to be 10-20 times stronger than an equivalent dose of Valium.
+The doses are typically prescribed in .25 MG, .5 MG, 1 MG and 2 MG strengths.
+Xanax has been found to be 10-20 times stronger than an equivalent dose of Valium.
 This is major reason why Xanax is one of the most abused prescription drugs on the market today.
 Once addicted, it can be difficult to go through detoxification on your own.

 Other Common or Street Names: Xanbars, Zanbar, Bars, Z-Bars, Footballs, Totem poles, Bricks, Benzos